Baltika icebreaker

 • Max Draft: 6 m / 20 ft

-• DWT Deadweight tonnage: 1150 tons
+• DWT (Deadweight Tonnage): 1150 tons

-Note: In the case of poor AIS coverage, tracking the vessel's current location will be impossible.
-You can see CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
-All states and their fleets are listed there.
+Note: In areas with limited AIS coverage, tracking the vessel's real-time position may be unavailable.
+You can view CruiseMapper’s complete list of icebreakers and icebreaking research vessels in the "itinerary" section of our Icebreakers hub, which includes all operating states and their fleets.

 Photos of Baltika icebreaker